FlockOfBirds/listview-swipe-out/README.md

    - Left background, will be shown below the item, when swiped to the left
    - Right background, will be shown below the item, when swiped to the right
  - Microflows can be connected
-   - Action left swipe out
+   - Action left swipe
-   - Action right swipe out
+   - Action right swipe
    - A delay can be set before triggering the microflow
  - The after swipe behavior can be selected
    - "Remove": Item will be hidden from the list